KnightNiwrem/grammy-encrypted-storage/README.md

 ## Running the Example

-An example bot is provided in `example.ts`.
+An example bot is provided in `examples/encrypted.ts`.
 To run it:

 1. Set your bot token as an environment variable:
    ```bash